 Be mindful and don’t let the “tourism-phobia” turn into “Xenophobia”.

 Bhutan and Maldives have taken a different approach to limit the tourist.
 They have kept the prices higher.
-Raising the prices and taxes on higher levels which result in lesser number of tourists is not the right approach for India.
+Raising the prices and taxes on higher levels which result in a lesser number of tourists is not the right approach for India.
 It would be terrible to employ such policies and exclude everyone but the rich from traveling in own country.

 The most important way is to sensitize visitors.
 If the government can nudge travelers to behave with respect and responsibility then half of the battle is won.
 Let’s become a mindful traveler.